EU Licensed4.8/5

 Frequently Asked Questions

-Can I use Locoid during pregnancy?
+Can I use Locoid on my face?

-How long can I use Locoid continuously without seeing a doctor?
+How long can I use Locoid?

 Medically Reviewed